Costin Murgescu: ICE research

 Making occasional returns to the field of Marxist economic history, Murgescu wrote propaganda works, accusing the deposed Romanian royal family, and in particular Carol II, of having organized a "plunder" of Romanian assets.
 In 1960, the anticommunist Romanian diaspora stood accused by the communists of covering up for fascism.
 In reply, the Paris-based magazine La Nation Roumaine published ample revelations about the fascist past of Murgescu, Mihai Ralea, Mihu Dragomir, and various other figures of the new regime.
 Also in 1960, Murgescu and N. N. Constantinescu were editors of a major economic history tract, Contribuții la istoria capitalului străin în Romînia ("Contributions to the History of Foreign Capital in Romania").
 This work, also put out by Editura Academiei, was revisited some 20 years later by historian Vasile Bogza, who noted that, despite some flawed interpretations, it remained one of the "thorough studies" in the field.
 A University of Bucharest professor, Murgescu was received as a corresponding member of the Romanian Academy in 1963, earning a doctorate in economics from the Bucharest Academy of Economic Studies in 1964.
 He also served the Institute of South-East European Studies as an academic supervisor for its Revue des Études Sud-est Européenes.

 National communism

-By 1963, Murgescu was called upon by the regime to inform the world about Romania's economic ideology, which was increasingly different from Soviet policies.
+By 1963, Murgescu was called upon by the regime to inform the world about Romania's economic ideology, which was increasingly de-satellized, and altogether different from Soviet policies.
 That year, he denounced the Comecon's "pseudo-theories" on industrialization, which seemed to offer Romania a subservient economic position within the common market.
 In 1964, the PCR leadership called upon Murgescu to publish an even more virulent official reply against the Soviets and the Comecon.
 By advancing a "Valev Plan", the Soviets had suggested that Romania become an agricultural hinterland for the more industrialized socialist countries.
-Murgescu's critiques of this proposal announced a new political stage, of national communism.
+Murgescu's selection by the regime was an implicit recognition of his scholarly authority; his critique of the Valev proposal also announced a new political stage, of national communism.
 His articles called for a reform of the Comecon, and, defying the Sino-Soviet split, suggested the accession of China.